How do I apply for a job with the State of Tennessee?

 I've completed my application and taken the First Round Interview survey.
 How does the rest of the hiring process work?

-These First Round Interview surveys are only open for five (5) calendar days (including Holidays and Weekends), the Tuesday following the First Round Interview survey closing, the list of applicants who completed the First Round Interview survey and their survey responses are sent to the agency for their review.
-The agency then has thirty (30) days to complete the interview and hiring process.
+First Round Interview surveys are open for four (4) calendar days (including Holidays and Weekends), the Tuesday following the First Round Interview survey closing, the list of applicants who completed the First Round Interview survey and their survey responses are sent to the agency for review.
+The hiring agency has thirty (30) days from receiving the candidate list to complete the interview and hiring process.

 Why is there a thirty (30) day period for the hiring agency to fill this posting?
 What does this mean?